aomarabdelaziz/ISFP-task-doc/README.md

 ```

-This Jenkins pipeline script integrates Docker into the CI/CD workflow, providing automated building, pushing, and deployment of Dockerized applications.
-By encapsulating the application within Docker containers, it ensures consistent and reproducible deployments across different environments.

 # Stage 1: Launch another downstream ansible pipeline for server configuration
 This stage initiates another Jenkins pipeline job named ansible-pipeline for configuring the server using Ansible.
 This ensures that the server environment is properly configured before deploying the application.